 I was not doing her any favors.
 I was just making her life more difficult.

 Amy has dyslexia – which means that her brain has difficulty recognizing and processing symbols.
 It’s unlikely she will ever enjoy reading complex scores for pleasure.
 She loves to play and does it quite well, but part of my job is helping her interpret the written page.
 She comes to me to learn pieces that she couldn’t play without me.

-For reasons that elude me, I felt like I shouldn't REALLY help her.
+For reasons that still elude me, I felt like I shouldn’t REALLY help her.
 Like I should hold something back.
+Help her a little, but not quite enough.
 I had some imaginary standard that prevented me from turning the written score into something she could actually use.

 I take great pride in creating independent learners.
 I want my students to be able to pick up a piece of music and play it on their own.
-I want them to be able to improvise, decode a chord chart, realize a figured bass.
+I want them to be able to improvise, decode a chord chart, realize a figured base.
 (I just threw that in to see if you were awake.
-I can't imagine actually spending time on figured bass realization.)
+I can’t imagine actually spending time on figured base realization.)

 I desperately wish there had been a class somewhere in my education called Teaching Children with Learning Differences.
 It would have been a lot more practical than all that stuff about Opera Seria and Opera Buffa.
 (If you don’t know, count your blessings.)
 Instead, I’ve had to educate myself.